dotnet/docfx/docs/designs/restore-and-gc.md

 - `{url-short-path}` is calculated from `git remote` url
 - `{branch}` is the branch name
 - `{commit}` is the HEAD commit
-- `{date}` is the last restore date, it will be set or overwritten during restore.
+- `{date}` is the last access date, it will be set or overwritten during restore.

 We are using [Shared/Exclusive Lock](https://www.ibm.com/support/knowledgecenter/en/SSGMCP_5.1.0/com.ibm.cics.ts.applicationprogramming.doc/topics/dfhp39o.html) to trakcing each index using states:
 - During build, we acquire an index available from pool with `shared lock`.